Human Rights Defender & Director of OT Watch Mongolia

 What are your expectations of the state for 2022, especially while we still have this positive buzz and momentum for being the first Asian country to adopt such a law?

 Mongolia is good at adopting laws and then forgetting about them.
 As defined by international consultants, it has a good body of law but no implementation.
 Human rights defenders will need to take advantage of this situation to push for tangible developments.
 It is also important that we establish proper monitoring techniques for how this law is applied, especially looking at changes in the behavior of government authorities and law enforcement concerning their attitudes and interactions with HRDs.
 For example, monitoring the training of police forces, making sure that these laws are explained to the judiciary, etc. We also need to make sure that they have the budget to support an independent protection mechanism as well as all other agencies that will be involved in the protection of HRDs.
 There is a specific provision that talks about how the government must act, so we can use that to push for movement.

 Civil society will also be closely monitoring those two dangerous provisions to see if a case will arise that will help us to campaign harder against them.

 What do you hope to change at the moment, and what would be your call to action to the international community to help you achieve that?

 I hope that all human rights defenders embrace this law and make the best use of the positive provisions it provides.
 We need to continue campaigning against the harmful and risky provisions, but there is a lot of progress in its existence.
-The international community can play an important role in advising the Mongolian government on how to implement the law, develop procedures for tangible steps to apply the law to prevent unlawful acts against human rights defenders.
+The international community can play an important role in advising the Mongolian government on how to implement the law, and develop procedures for tangible steps to apply the law to prevent unlawful acts against human rights defenders.

 This interview was conducted for the Focus Observatory.
-Focus: The Observatory on Public Policies for Defenders is an online platform aimed at monitoring, analysing and promoting best practices in policy developments that governments adopt specifically for protecting human rights defenders and their right to defend human rights.
+Focus: The Observatory on Public Policies for Defenders is an online platform aimed at monitoring, analyzing, and promoting best practices in policy developments that governments adopt specifically for protecting human rights defenders and their right to defend human rights.